softalker/archetypes/README.md

 - package (default: **${groupId}**)

 You must provide this properties alongside the selected archetype required properties (if any):
-- As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in batch and interactive modes
+- As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in both batch and interactive modes
 - One by one, when requested, in interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true`

-  > The first argument forces interactive mode, the default, if batch mode is in place.
-The second one makes archetype specific properties with default values behave the same its generic archetype counterparts do (asking the user before setting the default value)
+  > The first argument forces interactive mode (the default) if batch mode is in place.
+The second one makes archetype specific properties with default values behave like its generic counterparts (version & package) do: Asking the user before setting the property with its default value

 An example:
 ```